-Jean Prioleau enters his fourth year with the University of Colorado men's basketball coaching staff bringing a wealth of expertise on and off the court in making the Buffaloes program one of the elite teams in the Pac-12 Conference.
+Jean Prioleau enters his fifth year as the associate head coach with the University of Colorado men's basketball staff bringing a wealth of expertise on and off the court.

 Prior to his arrival to CU, Prioleau was an assistant coach and recruiting coordinator at Texas Christian University from 2008-2010.
 With the Horned Frogs, Prioleau not only served as the program's recruiting coordinator, but also was responsible for working with the TCU guards.
 Prioleau guided the development of TCU freshman Ronnie Moss as he became the first freshman since the 2001-2002 campaign to average double-digits as well as the progression of guards Edvinas Ruzgas and Keion Mitchem.

 Prioleau spent two years on the coaching staff at Iowa State (2006-2008) where he helped the Cyclones record 29 victories during his time.
 In his two seasons, the Cyclones had three All-Big 12 Conference performers in Mike Taylor, Wesley Johnson and Jiri Hubalek.
 All three were ranked in the top-100 among in a pair of defensive categories.

 Soon after accepting the position at Iowa State, Prioleau played an instrumental role in signing one of the top players for the Cyclones in Wesley Johnson.
 The 6-7 forward from Corsicana, Texas, proved to be a valuable find for the Cyclones as he garnered All-Big 12 Rookie Team accolades as well as honorable mention freshman All-American laurels during the 2006-2007 campaign.